Martyrs (2015 film)

-Martyrs is a 2015 American horror film directed by Kevin and Michael Goetz and written by Mark L. Smith.
-The film stars Troian Bellisario, Bailey Noble and Kate Burton.
-It is a remake of Pascal Laugier's 2008 film of the same name.
+Martyrs is a 2015 American horror film directed by Kevin and Michael Goetz, written by Mark L. Smith, and starring Troian Bellisario, Bailey Noble and Kate Burton.
+A remake of Pascal Laugier's 2008 film of the same name, the story sees a woman who, after having been kidnapped and tortured as a child, goes to kill her supposed captors, and with her friend discovers the dark truth behind her abuse.

+The development of Martyrs began in 2008, with Daniel Stamm originally attached to direct the project from Smith's screenplay.
+The Goetz brothers were ultimately hired to direct the film in 2015 with financing through Blumhouse Productions.
+Principal photography took place over sixteen days in Los Angeles, California in early 2015.

-The film had its world premiere at the Sitges Film Festival on October 9, 2015.
-It was released on January 22, 2016, by Anchor Bay Films.
+Martyrs premiered at the Sitges Film Festival on October 9, 2015, and was released in limited theaters on January 22, 2016, by Anchor Bay Entertainment.
+The film was panned critically, with most critics deeming it inferior to the original film.

 Plot

 As a child, Lucie Jurin escapes from a building where she has been held captive and tortured.
 Lucie spends the rest of her childhood at St. Mary's Orphanage, where she is haunted by hallucinations of a strange-looking creature that attempts to attack her at every turn.
 Over time, she grows extremely close to Anna Assaoui, a fellow resident at the orphanage and Lucie's only friend.

 Ten years later, Lucie goes to the countryside home of the Patterson family with a shotgun and executes all four family members, believing them to be related to her childhood torture.
 Lucie calls Anna who is concerned that the family may not be responsible for Lucie's torture.
 Anna is horrified by the scene when she arrives at the house and calls 9-1-1 while Lucie sleeps but hangs up.
 Anna discovers Mrs. Patterson is still alive and tries to help her escape.
 Lucie suddenly tackles Mrs. Patterson outside and stabs her to death.
 While cleaning the crime scene, Anna finds a secret panel in a closet which leads to a hidden basement.
 Anna finds a little girl named Sam and rescues her.
 The two regroup with Lucie and safely make their exit from the basement when several trucks arrive with Eleanor, Fenton and several other people to give chase; after the pursuit, all three girls are soon captured and taken under custody.